snimu/typing-exe/README-PyPI.md

         err_str = f"In function {fct}, parameter {parameter_name}={parameter} " \
                   f"is not of type {typehint}!"
         raise TypeError(err_str)

-    # Yes, the following calculation should be in the function-body,
-    #   but it demonstrates that arbitrary changes can be made here,
-    #   which might be useful if, for example, some conversion has
-    #   to happen in many parameters of many functions.
-    # Moving that conversion into its own function and calling it
-    #   in the typehint might make the program more readable than
-    #   packing it into the function-body.
     return 3 + 4 * parameter - parameter ** 2